pmacosta/putil/docs/plot.rst

-This module can be used to create high-quality, presentation-ready X-Y graphs quickly and easily.
+This module can be used to create high-quality, presentation-ready X-Y graphs quickly and easily

 ***********
 Interpreter